qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

   Default: *0*

-``Layer stack`` [boolean]
-  With 'False' you can define that each raster file goes into a separated stacked band in the VRT band.
+``Place each input file into a separate band`` [boolean] With 'True' you can define that each raster file goes into a separated stacked band in the VRT band.

   Default: *True*